-The bicolored hawk is a species of bird of prey found in woodland, forest, wooded savanna and plantations.
-While not an easy to find raptor, you will have better luck in Mexico, north and central south America and Central America.
+The bicolored hawk is a species of bird of prey found in woodland, forest, wooded savanna, and plantations.
+While not an easy-to-find raptor, you will have better luck in Mexico, north and central-south America, and Central America.
 You will not find it in altitudes above 8,900 feet.
-The bicolored hawk mostly feeds on smaller birds, small mammals and reptiles.
+The bicolored hawk mostly feeds on smaller birds, small mammals, and reptiles (and has a distinct call, read about the meaning here) (and has a distinct call, read about the meaning here).
 They may also follow monkeys to feed on the insects that are exposed by monkeys.

 Size: 6.3 inches long with a wingspan of 13 inches.

 Black-thighed falconets are similar in size to the sparrow, making them a very small bird of prey.
 The bird is native to Brunei Darussalam, Thailand, Myanmar, Singapore, Indonesia, and Malaysia.
 It roams in Sri Lanka.
 The black-thighed falconet is mostly found around human cultivation, villages as well as near active slash-and-burn forest clearances.
 The bird lives at an elevation of below 4900 feet mostly by streams, rivers, and paddy fields.
 They feed mostly on insects and small birds and lizards.

 Weight: 4.5 Oz

 The Shikra is a small raptor that is widely distributed in Africa and Asia where it is referred to as the little banded goshawk.
 This bird is very similar in appearance to the sparrowhawk species.
 They have a sharp two-note call and have a flap and glide flight pattern.
 Due to the ease of training, the Shikra used to be a favorite among falconers in Pakistan and India.
 They feed mostly on rodents and insects.

 Habitat: Wooded areas

 Size: 13 inches long with a wingspan of 25 inches